 While wrinkles and lines might be something you want to avoid, it’s the connective tissue in joints and muscles that is far more important for an athlete.

 Your normal recovery protein shake will work great for repairing and building muscles, but it’s not going to have the same effect on joints.

-And that’s the area that Transparent Labs has filled with this collagen booster.
+So, that’s the area that Transparent Labs has helped fill with this collagen booster.

 4. Ancient Nutrition Bone Broth Protein

 One of the best ways to get a complete dose of collagen protein is through animal bone broth.

 This is a little unfortunate for vegans, but if you do eat meat, then this is a very good product to help you boost a vital type of protein.